-In May 2008, we announced that we received notice that Roche was exercising the "no cause" termination right under the license agreement for BCX-4208.
-As a result, BioCryst regained worldwide rights to BCX-4208.
+For example, in May 2008, we received notice that Roche was exercising the "no cause" termination right under the license agreement for BCX-4208.
+Upon the effective date of termination, we will regain worldwide rights to BCX-4208.
+We will determine the future development plans of BCX-4208 after receiving top line data from all subjects in the Phase IIa trial due later in 2008.

 We are currently in dispute with Mundipharma regarding the contractual obligations of the parties with respect to certain costs related to the manufacturing and development of forodesine HCl.
 Notwithstanding, we do not believe that we are responsible for any of the disputed amounts.
 We are engaged in ongoing discussion to resolve this dispute.
 The maximum potential exposure to us is estimated to be approximately \$2.5 million.
-Because of the preliminary nature of the discussions, no amounts have been accrued as of September 30, 2008.
+Because of the preliminary nature of the discussions, no amounts have been accrued as of June 30, 2008.